 The company – Blockbuster is an example of this truth.

-Blockbusters was a MASSIVE home movie and video game business, and were known all over the UK.
+Blockbuster was a MASSIVE home movie and video game business and was known all over the UK.

 Why?
 They failed to adapt.